Abolah/Coinbot/README.md

+# CoinBot

 Coinbot is a Discord bot created in Python and used to display some usefull informations about CryptoMarket trading.

 ## Getting Started

 The bot is ready to deploy.
-Just add you Secret token you created with your discord dev account.
+Just add your Bot Secret token you created with your discord dev account.

 ### Prerequisites